Gadiguibou/rdapcheck/README.md

 # rdapcheck

-A simple RDAP library and command-line tool to check domain name availability in bulk.
+A simple library and command-line tool to check domain name availability in bulk using the [RDAP](https://www.icann.org/rdap) protocol, a simple protocol meant to replace WHOIS.

 This module is also available on [deno.land/x](https://deno.land/x/rdapcheck).

 ## Installation

+### Using Deno

 Run once using: